groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 The permissions can be one of these values:

 R: Read only access
 RW: Can read or push new changes.
-Cannot delete refs that exist on the git server already.
+Cannot delete refs that exist on the Git server already.
 RW+: Can push destructively, or delete refs on the server.
 -: Has no access to the specified content.